coderacheal/everest/README.md

 # Everest <a name="about-project"></a>

-**EVerest** is a finance app that enables you to track your expenses based on the type of expenses you define.
+**Everest** is a finance app that enables you to track your expenses based on the type of expenses you define.
 Complete with authentication, it helps you stay on top of the dollar

 ## 🛠 Built With <a name="built-with"></a>